CALL for 2016 PILOT PROJECTS

 ** PARC GOALS AND ACTIVITIES: A general description of the PARC goals and activities is available here

-** PREVIOUSLY FUNDED PILOT PROJECTS: PIs of Pilot Projects funded in 2015 are also required to resubmit their applications if they wish to receive a second year of funding.
+** PREVIOUSLY FUNDED PILOT PROJECTS: PIs of Pilot Projects funded in 2015 are also required to resubmit their applications if they wish to receive a second year of funding in 2016.
 In addition to the information listed above, these applications must include a summary of progress during the first year and a description of efforts (planned or already made) to obtain external funding to continue the project (one additional page maximum for both items together).

 ** SELECTION CRITERIA: In general, the major criteria used in making recommendations for funding of pilot projects are: scientific merit, relevance to center goals, need for conducting project, progress (renewals) and the likelihood that findings will lead to submission of an R-type grant application.
 Previously funded pilot projects that show promising progress will be given preference during the review process.